matthieuSolente/wcag-for-email/README.md

 Like WCAG 1.0, this version of the W3C’s web accessibility guidelines categorizes the guidelines into three primary testing levels: A, AA, and AAA.

-## 2018 WCAG 2.1

-In June 2028, WCAG 2.1 was released.
-Rather than a complete overhaul as was seen in the transition from version 1.0 to version 2.0, WCAG 2.1 added success criteria to the existing 2.0 guidelines.
-This addition of new rules—rather than re-establishing old rules—is a testament to the careful crafting of WCAG 2.0.
-Many of the new rules in WCAG 2.1 remove accessibility barriers that have become apparent as mobile web browsing has become more popular.

-## 2023 WCAG 2.2

-In August 2023, WCAG 2.2 is published.
-Again an extension of the existing standards, the WCAG 2.2 working draft currently includes new success criteria and implements a change to an existing success criterion (2.4.7: Focus Visible will move from conformance level AA to level A).

 ## Summary of Web Content Accessibility Guidelines (WCAG) 2.1 and 2.2.